 By Cassie Reilly-Boccia

-Cassie Reilly-Boccia lives in Lake Peekskill and is a sports performance specialist and co-owner of Athletes Warehouse in Pleasantville, a training facility dedicated to redefining the lives of student-athletes in the tristate area.
-Reilly-Boccia was a four-year starter for the University of Alabama softball team winning three SEC titles and a national championship, which she documented in her book, “Finished It – A Team’s Journey to Winning it All.”
-She grew up in Yorktown where she was a part of the high school softball team’s first section championships in 2007 and 2008.
+Cassie Reilly-Boccia currently resides in Lake Peekskill and is a Sports Performance Specialist and co-owner of Pleasantville’s Athletes Warehouse, a training facility dedicated to redefining the lives of student athletes in the Tri-State area.
+Cassie was a four year starter for the University of Alabama Crimson Tide softball team winning three SEC titles and a National Championship which she documented in her book, “Finished It – A Team’s Journey to Winning it All.”
+Cassie grew up in Yorktown where she was a part of the high school softball team’s first section championships in 2007 and 2008.

 Examiner Media – Keeping you informed with professionally-reported local news, features, and sports coverage.